deeplearning4j/deeplearning4j/graphdata.md

 Let's say you decide to give each node an arbitrary representation vector, like a low-dimensional word embedding, each node's vector being the same length.
 The next step would be to traverse the graph, and that traversal could be represented by arranging the node vectors next to each other in a matrix.
 You could then feed that matrix representing the graph to a recurrent neural net.
 That's basically DeepWalk (see below), which treats truncated random walks across a large graph as sentences.

+If you turn each node into an embedding, much like word2vec does with words, then you can force a neural net model to learn representations for each node, which can then be helpful in making downstream predictions about them.
+(How close is this node to other things we care about?)

 Another more recent approach is a *graph convolutional network*, which very similar to convolutional networks: it passes a node filter over a graph much as you would pass a convolutional filter over an image, registering each time it sees a certain kind of node.
 The readings taken by the filters are stacked and passed to a maxpooling layer, which discards all but the strongest signal, before we return to a filter-passing convolutional layer.

 One interesting aspect of graph is so-called side information, or the attributes and features associated with each node.
-For example, each node could have an image associated to it, or a text, in which case an algorithm attempting to make a decision about that graph might have a CNN subroutine embedded in it for those image nodes.
+For example, each node could have an image associated to it, in which case an algorithm attempting to make a decision about that graph might have a CNN subroutine embedded in it for those image nodes.
+Or the side data could be text, and the graph could be a tree (the leaves are words, intermediate nodes are phrases combining the words) over which we run a recursive neural net, an algorithm popolarized by Richard Socher.

+## Types of Graphs

 ## Further Resources on Graph Data and Deep Learning